DutchJelly/VirtualConference/demoDesign/preview.md

 - open a window with all conference info (not added to this design yet)
 - click a room or hallway to zoom in and join it.

+TODO
+- [ ] login with google
+- [ ] login with linkedin
+- [ ] choose profile image without logging in

 # room view

 ![](./TTC_conference_schets1_roomview.png)